yokod/plugin.video.pulsar/README.md

 What it is
 ----------
-Quasar is an torrent finding and streaming engine.
+Quasar is a torrent finding and streaming engine.
 It doesn't go on torrent websites for legal reasons.
-However, it calls specially crafted addons (called providers) that are installed separately.
-They are normal XBMC addons, and thus can be installed/updated/distributed just like any other addon.
+However, it calls specially crafted add-ons (called providers) that are installed separately.
+They are normal Kodi add-ons, and thus can be installed/updated/distributed just like any other add-on.

 This project is a fork of the well known, but no longer maintained Pulsar project from [steeve](https://github.com/steeve/plugin.video.pulsar).
 Big thanks for his great job.

 Supported platforms
 -------------------
-- Windows
+- Windows 32/64 bits
 - Linux 32/64 bits (starting Ubuntu 12.04)
-- Linux ARM (Raspberry Pi, Cubox i4pro etc...)
+- Linux ARM (Raspberry Pi, Cubox i4Pro, etc)
 - OS X 64 bits
-- Android ARM and x64
+- Android ARM (4.4.x, L and M), x86 and x64 (L and M)

 Download
 --------